This activity is temprarily closed – opening again soon!

 But first some dolphins

 After checking in we walked a short distance to Screwpile Jetty to meet our ride out to the aquarium.
-We didn’t even have to get out to the aquarium before we spotted some marine life.
+Before we even left the jetty we spotted some marine life.

 As we waited to board the catamaran, a pod of bottlenose dolphins appeared in the bay.
 There would have been ten of them leaping out of the water and swimming close to the surface.
 It was all happening no more than 50 metres away.

 I felt bad for Chris, our head guide for the afternoon.
 His first job was to give a safety talk but I’m not sure he had anyone’s full attention.
-I know he said something about life jackets but hey, there were dolphins to watch!
+I know he said something about where life jackets are stored but hey, there were dolphins to watch!

 So much to do